BOARD OF DIRECTORS

 President & CEO

 Licensed Mental Health Counselor Keri-Ann Wagner specializes in working with adults with Post-Traumatic Stress.
-She earned her master's degree from Cambridge College and a post-master’s certification in the Assessment and Treatment of Psychological Trauma from Boston University; she is also trained in evidence-based trauma treatments of Eye Movement Desensitization Reprocessing and Cognitive Processing Therapy.
+She earned her master's degree from Cambridge College and a post-master’s certification in the Assessment and Treatment of Psychological Trauma from Boston University.
+She is trained in evidence-based trauma treatments of Eye Movement Desensitization Reprocessing and Cognitive Processing Therapy.
+She is also a certified meditation instructor.

 Keri manages a successful private practice Envision Counseling, LLC, where she works with people to overcome a wide range of obstacles, to reduce stress, improve relationships and find balance in their lives.
-Keri founded Path to Healing to help Veterans and their families heal from Depression, Anxiety and Post-Traumatic Stress, resulting from military trauma.
+Keri founded Path to Healing to help Veterans and their families heal from Depression, Anxiety and Post-Traumatic Stress, resulting from traumatic experiences at any point in their lives.

 Melanie Lima is Director of Development at the Massachusetts Society for the Prevention of Cruelty to Children (MSPCC) where she strategically plans and implements fundraising, communications and public relations initiatives to sustain and grow MSPCC’s programmatic impact and footprint across the Commonwealth.
 Melanie has more than 30 years of development experience, holding key leadership positions for non-profit organizations in Massachusetts, Vermont and California.
 She is a member of the Association of Fundraising Professionals (AFP) and has a Bachelor's degree in communications from Emerson College.